daniel-allington/fitzKhayyam/_stanzas/ed-1872-stanza-8.md

 layout: stanza
 edition: 1872
 stanza: 8
-v1: Whether at Naishápúr or Babylon,
+v1: "Whether at Naishápúr or Babylon,"
-v2: Whether the Cup with sweet or bitter run,
+v2: "Whether the Cup with sweet or bitter run,"
-v3: The Wine of Life keeps oozing drop by drop,
+v3: "The Wine of Life keeps oozing drop by drop,"
-v4: The Leaves of Life keep falling one by one.
+v4: "The Leaves of Life keep falling one by one."
 ---